-Applicants to the all programs except Composition must submit, along with their applications, samples of their previous scholarly work in musicology (for the musicology PhD), ethnomusicology (for ethnomusicology PhD), or theory (for the theory PhD).
+Applicants to the all programs except the composition PhD must submit, along with their applications, samples of their previous scholarly work in musicology (for the musicology PhD), ethnomusicology (for ethnomusicology PhD), or theory (for the theory PhD).
 The online application will allow you to upload up to 20 pages of material.

 Requirements for the AM in Performance Practice

-Ordinarily, the department expects to enroll one to two AM students every year or two.
+Students interested in pursuing the AM degree should apply.
+Ordinarily, the department expects to enroll one to two AM students a year or every two years.
 No auditions are required.
-A recording representing the level and breath of accomplishment should accompany the application.
+A tape (cassette or compact disc) representing the level and breath of accomplishment should accompany the application form.

-NOTE: Students wishing to continue at Harvard for the PhD apply in the normal manner and their applications will be considered in the customary way.
-If admitted to the PhD program, students will be granted credit for work done at Harvard or elsewhere according to departmental guidelines.
+NOTE: Students wishing to continue at Harvard for the PhD will apply in the normal manner and their applications will be considered in the customary way.
+Students admitted to the PhD program will be granted credit for work done at Harvard or elsewhere according to departmental guidelines.